How Standard Work Checklists Improve Frontline Safety—Lessons from Van Halen

 Over the last several years, we have collected feedback from our customers on how introducing procedure task lists has helped make them be more productive.
 Here are just a few examples:

-- Yard management provider – decreased accidents and insurance claims by requiring employees to follow a safety checklist prior to leaving the terminal
+- Yard Management Provider: Reduced accidents and insurance claims by requiring drivers to complete a digital safety checklist before leaving the terminal.

 Start using modern checklists today